KUL-Radneuron/KUL_VBG/README.md

 Optional arguments:

     -s:  session (of the participant)
-    -t:  Use the VBG template to derive the fill patch (if set to 1, template tissue is used alongside native tissue to make the lesion fill)
+    -t:  Use the VBG template to derive the fill patch (if used, template tissue is used alongside native tissue to create the donor brain)
     -E:  Treat as an extra-axial lesion (skip VBG bulk, fill lesion patch with 0s, run FS and subsequent steps)
     -B:  specify brain extraction method (1 = HD-BET, 2 = ANTs-BET), if not set ANTs-BET will be used by default
     -F:  Run Freesurfer recon-all, generate aparc+aseg + lesion and lesion report